xaviervalette/cisco-iosxe-netconf-smart-licensing-cslu/README.md

 # Cisco IOS-XE NETCONF Smart Licensing for CSLU

 ## What is it ?
 A solution that configures CSLU url on Cisco IOS-XE devices via NETCONF.
-The output of the script is the following line added to the device configuration :
+The script adds the following configuration to the IOS-XE devices via NETCONF :
 ```console
 license smart url cslu http://<your_cslu>:8182/cslu/v1/pi
 ```